medavox/PaituSite/README.md

 TODO
 ----
+* put labelled box around `%include`d code, with a clickable link (the filename) to download it
+	- also insert language next to markdown code fence, if detectable
 * nicer anchor links support (less html-y, more markdownish) than standard markdown
 * fix the fact that stripping out tags will mean the lastinput and mdfiles versions are always different
 * Link between different pages on blog